JetBrains/teamcity-documentation/topics/upgrade-notes.md

 ### Caching Git submodules

 To improve performance on agent checkout, TeamCity caches regular Git repositories on agents.
 Since this version, it also caches Git submodules.
-If your custom scripts or settings depend on the main alternates source for submodules and it causes Git to operate with errors, consider one of the following workarounds:
+If your custom scripts or settings depend on the main alternates source for submodules, and it causes Git to operate with errors, consider one of the following workarounds:
 * Disable the new mirroring mechanism by setting the [build parameter](configuring-build-parameters.md) `teamcity.internal.git.agent.submodules.useMirrors` to `false`.
 * Modify your custom settings to point at the parent `git` directory instead of the exact source directory.